-- 5. Refer to Sections B.4 and B.5 of RD[04] for detailed instructions on how to bag, homogenize, subsample, and store O and M horizon samples, respectively.
-Remember that the types of subsamples needed depends on site type (core vs relocatable) and sample timing (transition vs peak green) see tables and figures in Appendix A of RD[04]. - a.
+- ii.
+Assign whichever horizon is most probable but use the horizonDetails field to communicate uncertainty in the horizon designation.
+If possible, take a photo and seek Science input upon returning from the field. - 5.
+Refer to Sections B.4 and B.5 of RD[04] for detailed instructions on how to bag, homogenize, subsample, and store O and M horizon samples, respectively.
+Remember that the type of subsamples needed depends on site type (core vs gradient) and sample timing (transition vs peak green) see tables and figures in Appendix A of RD[04]. - 6.
 Samples may be extremely wet and include a good deal of water.
-The goal is to drain off as much of this water as possible without discarding too much of the soil material. - Allow samples to settle for 2 minutes in their 1-gallon bag to enable sand and silt size particles to separate from the water.
+The goal is to drain off as much of this water as possible without discarding too much of the soil material. - a.
+Allow samples to settle for 2 minutes in their 1-gallon bag to enable sand and silt size particles to separate from the water.
 Then, pour off excess liquid if it is reasonably clear.
-A useful trick is to insert a sterile scoopula or spoon into the liquid - if the item is visible, the liquid should be poured off, but if not, the water is full of clays and should be kept as part of the homogenized sample. - 2) When subsampling for microbial analysis and archive, transfer only the more solid materials into the cryovials and whirl-paks.
+A useful trick is to insert a sterile scoopula or spoon into the liquid if the item is visible, the liquid should be poured off, but if not, the water is full of clays and should be kept as part of the homogenized sample. - b.
+When subsampling for microbial analysis and archive, transfer only the more solid materials into the cryovials and whirl-paks.
 Do this by using a sterile scoopula or spoon to target the solids settled at the bottom of the 1-gallon homogenized soil bag.
-Do not fill cryovial containers more than 2/3 with very wet samples or they will crack upon freezing. - b.
-If it becomes apparent that not enough material will be available to create all subsamples, or that not enough homogenized soil will be left over after doing so (25g for O horizon, 50g for M horizons), extract a second core.
-Return to the X,Y location (ideally following the same path to minimize disturbance) and sample within a 0.5m radius as described above.
-Combine material from both cores/monoliths.
+Do not fill cryovial containers more than 2/3 with very wet samples or they will crack upon freezing. - 7.
+If it is apparent that not enough material will be available to create all subsamples, or that not enough homogenized soil will be left over after doing so (30 g for O horizon, 60 g for M horizons, for off-year bouts), extract a second core.
+Return to the X, Y location (ideally following the same path to minimize disturbance) and sample within a 0.5 m radius as described above.
+Combine material from both cores/monoliths. - 8.
+Follow instructions for recording data in Sections B.6 of RD[04].
+Additionally:

-- 6. Follow instructions for recording data in Sections B.6 of RD[04].
-Additionally: - a.
-For samplingProtocolVersion, make sure to choose this SOP (NEON.DOC.004130vE). - b.
-Enter standingWaterDepth in centimeters, to the nearest centimeter. - Enter 0 if there was no standing water, but choose 'water table encountered' for horizonDetails if you did hit the water table while sampling. - Remove flags or stakes marking X,Y location, move to the next designated subplot, and repeat.
-Once all three subplots per plot have been sampled, move to the next plot and complete all procedures detailed above. - 8.
-Follow instructions for field clean-up and sample preservation and transport as described in Sections B.7 and B.8 of RD[04]. - 9.
-Complete all laboratory processing steps as outlined in the SOPs contained in RD[04].
+- a.
+For samplingProtocolVersion, make sure to choose this SOP (NEON.DOC.004130vF). - b.
+Enter standingWaterDepth in centimeters, to the nearest centimeter. - i.
+Enter '0' if there was no standing water, but choose 'water table encountered' for horizonDetails if you hit the water table while sampling. - 9.
+Move to the next designated subplot and repeat all sampling procedures.
+Once all three subplots per plot have been sampled, remove flags or stakes marking X, Y locations.
+Travel to the next plot and complete all procedures detailed above. - 10.
+Follow instructions for field clean-up and sample preservation and transport as described in Sections B.7 and B.8 of RD[04]. - 11.
+Complete all laboratory processing steps as outlined in the SOPs contained in RD[04]